visionmedia/expressjs.com/en/advanced/best-practice-performance.md

 ### Set NODE_ENV to "production"

 The NODE_ENV environment variable specifies the environment in which an application is running (usually, development or production).
-One of the simplest things you can do to improve performance is to set NODE_ENV to "production".
+One of the simplest things you can do to improve performance is to set NODE_ENV to `production`.

 Setting NODE_ENV to "production" makes Express: